Well designed reports increase value

 She told the UCLA Anderson Blog.
 “We suspected that the aesthetics mattered regarding financial products, even if consumers were not conscious of it,”

 “It has to do with risk-taking.
 People who saw nicer aesthetics were more likely to invest.
 Once you feel affiliated with aesthetics, you can build your self-affirmation.
 You become more open to arguments in favour of investing in that company.”

 Shu’s message to marketers at financial services companies is clear.

 “This actually makes their lives easier.
-Your bosses don’t want to spend extra money on annual reports, but adding that extra colour, graphic element and design aethestic to the annual report boosts profits.
-If you invest a little more, push towards higher aesthetics, it give you an immediate payoff.”
+Your bosses don’t want to spend extra money on annual reports, but adding that extra colour, graphic element and design aesthetic to the annual report boosts profits.
+If you invest a little more, push towards higher aesthetics, it gives you an immediate payoff.”